F-rankie/3_GettingData_Project/README.md

 The structure of the data frame is as follows:

 * 561 columns representing the data from the X files ('feature vector' of 561 numeric variables, as described in **features.txt** *(see above)*)
-* one additional column for the activity (1 to 6, taken from the Y file)
+* one additional column ($Activity) for the activity (1 to 6, taken from the Y file)
-* one additional column for the subject number (1 to 30, taken from the subject file)
+* one additional column ($SubjNo) for the subject number (1 to 30, taken from the subject file)
-* one additional column to keep track whether the observation came from the test or the train data (actually not needed for the completion of the assignment)
+* one additional column ($Origin) to keep track whether the observation came from the test or the train data (actually not needed for the completion of the assignment)

 So the data frame - when completely built - has 564 columns.